Save information for later

 Is Mayer-Rokitansky-Kuster-Hauser Syndrome an inherited disorder?

-Most cases of MRKH syndrome occur in people with no history of the disorder in their family.
+Most cases of MRKH syndrome occur in girls and women with no history of the disorder in their family.

 Who are the top Mayer-Rokitansky-Kuster-Hauser Syndrome Local Doctors?